15 Divided By 1 5

 The "keep, change, flip" method isn't just a trick; it's a direct consequence of the properties of reciprocals.
 The reciprocal of a number is simply 1 divided by that number.
 The reciprocal of 1/5 is 5/1 (or 5), because (1/5) × (5/1) = 1.

 Dividing by a fraction is equivalent to multiplying by its reciprocal.
-This stems from the fundamental definition of division: a ÷ b = a × (1/b).
-Therefore, 15 ÷ (1/5) = 15 × (5/1) = 75.
+Practically speaking, this stems from the fundamental definition of division: a ÷ b = a × (1/b).
+Because of this, 15 ÷ (1/5) = 15 × (5/1) = 75.
 This mathematical foundation supports the intuitive "keep, change, flip" method, solidifying its validity and providing deeper insight into the mechanics of fraction division.

 Applying the Concept: Real-World Examples